MinaProtocol/mina/rfcs/taskforce/0001-buildkiteci.md

 - CircleCI is expensive because it's hosted (P1)
 - Slow builds (P2)
   - Our configuration is not scheduled optimally — this leads to slower builds than are actually possible (P2.1)
     - Parallelism is not granular but rather just at the outskirts (P2.1.1)
     - Test execution doesn't share artifacts before fanning out (P2.1.2)
   - Instances are not as large as we'd want them to be (even at the "largest" size) (P2.2)
   - Test execution is not granular (P2.3)
 - Requires a manual template expansion step (test.py) (P3)
-- Iterating on builds is requires running things on our existing build infrastructure (P4)
+- Iterating on builds requires running things on our existing build infrastructure (P4)
 - Flaky tests don't have a good story ;; It isn't clear which tests are truly "flaky and we want to ignore the flake" and this failure is important to look at (P5)
+- Nix builds don't work in CircleCI's infrastructure anymore (P6)

 ## Impact of this project